emissary-ingress/emissary/user-guide/monitoring.md

     The Prometheus Operator Helm chart creates a Prometheus instance that is looking for `ServiceMonitor`s with `label: release=prometheus`.

-    If you are running an Ambassador version higher than 0.71.0 and want to scrape metrics directly from the `/metrics` endpoint of Ambassador running in the `default` namespace:
+    If you are running an Ambassador version higher than 0.71.0 and want to scrape metrics directly from the `/metrics` endpoint of Ambassador Edge Stack running in the `default` namespace:

     ```yaml
     ---